paulsengroup/hictkpy/docs/quickstart.rst

 hictkpy provides Python bindings for hictk through `nanobind <https://github.com/wjakob/nanobind>`_.

-``hictk.File()`` can open .cool and .hic files and can be used to fetch interactions as well as file metadata.
+:py:class:`hictkpy.File` can open .cool and .hic files and can be used to fetch interactions as well as file metadata.

 The examples in this section use the file `4DNFIOTPSS3L.hic <https://data.4dnucleome.org/files-processed/4DNFIOTPSS3L>`_, which can be downloaded from the 4D Nucleome Data Portal